criipto/docs-old/how-to/test-users.md

 ### Testing Mobile BankID

-For testing you may order three of those cards through Criipto once you have signed up for Norwegian BankID
+For testing you may order up to three test SIM cards through Criipto once you have signed up for Norwegian BankID.

 ## Danish NemID